C3G: Learning Compact 3D Representations with 2K Gaussians: Experimental settings

 \subsection{Multi-view feature upsampling}

 Feature upsampling is the task of upsampling the extracted features from pre-trained vision encoders to a higher resolution for more fine-grained downstream tasks.
 Although our \oursF\ also takes the low-resolution extracted features from $\mathcal{E}'(\cdot)$ as input, when combined with the 3D Gaussians and rendered to a specific viewpoint, since Gaussians can be rendered at any camera pose, our model can generate features at arbitrary resolutions by setting the desired resolution and intrinsics in the CUDA rasterizer.
 In this section, we analyze whether the rendered features from \oursF\ can be used as an effective multi-view feature upsampler.
-The results can be seen in Tab.~\ref{tab:correspondence}.

 \paragrapht{Datasets.} We use the ScanNet~\cite{dai2017scannet} dataset, following the same setup as multi-view feature encoding, to evaluate the probing capability of the upsampled features.

 \paragrapht{Baselines.} We compare DINOv2~\cite{oquab2023dinov2} and DINOv3~\cite{simeoni2025dinov3} features as baselines against their upsampled versions, which match the input image resolution using AnyUp~\cite{wimmer2025anyup}, a generalizable feature upsampling module.